 If you do not have the proper eligibility documentation, someone from the Scheduling Office will assist you with verification.
 This resource provides step-by-step instructions for scheduling a VA burial at any of the 141 national cemeteries with available space.

 Eligible veterans may receive a government headstone or marker for the unmarked grave of any deceased eligible veteran, at no charge to the family.
 Veterans who are eligible to receive a marker may use this VA burial benefit regardless of the date of death, and these markers may be used in any cemetery around the world.

 The VA provides a United States flag at no cost for draping on a casket or accompanying an urn for a deceased veteran.
 This resource offers information on the symbolism of the flag being given as a way to honor the veteran’s service to the USA, as well as information on how to obtain a flag.
 To receive one, surviving family members must submit VA Form 27-2008, Application for United States Flag for Burial Purposes.

 Veterans are also eligible to receive a Presidential Memorial Certificate.
 To receive a certificate, surviving family members must submit VA Form 40-0247 Application for Presidential Memorial Certificate.
 This resource also provides information on how to apply for a PMC using the agency’s toll-free fax line.

 Other Financial Assistance for VA Burial for Veterans and Families

 The following resources provide useful information on other ways to obtain financial assistance to help offset the costs of expenses for veterans burial and cremation services.

 Image via Flickr by Official U.S. Navy Page

 An individual receiving Social Security is eligible for a lump sum death payment of $255.
 These funds are provided to the surviving spouse or child under the age of 18.
-This resource, along with SSA.gov, provide more information on eligibility and how to apply.
+The official website for the Social Security Administration, SSA.gov, provides more information on eligibility and how to apply.